 Energy level: Moderate

-The answer to this drooling problem is our friend, the Bullmastiff.
-Originally bred from English Mastiffs and English Bulldogs, only some Bullmastiffs have drooling issues.
+The answer to this drooling problem is our friend, the bull mastiff.
+Originally bred from mastiffs and American bulldogs, only some bull mastiffs have drooling issues.
 You can ask the breeder, current owner, or shelter what to expect.

-Like English Mastiffs, Bullmastiffs are laid-back creatures as long as they receive exercise each day.
-On the flip side, many Bullmastiffs need firm obedience training and command reminders, and they may pull a lot when they’re on a leash.
+Like mastiffs, bull mastiffs are laid-back creatures as long as they receive exercise each day.
+On the flip side, many bull mastiffs need firm obedience training and command reminders, and they may pull a lot when they’re on a leash.
 Daily walks might take more energy than you want to spend, but it could become a unique form of strength training. 💪

 Adult weight: 110-175 lbs.